OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/MAIN.md

 - *License Must Be Technology-Neutral*: No provision of the license may be predicated on any individual technology or style of interface.

 Now, this all might be a little complex to remember.
 However, it can be summarised as making software as re-usable as possible for future works, while also being freely available.
 This principle of re-use is what separates OSS from 'Free Software'.
-Free and Open Source Spftware (FOSS) is an inclusive term to describe software that can be classified as both free and Open Source.
+Free and Open Source Software (FOSS) is an inclusive term to describe software that can be classified as both free and Open Source.
 A good example of FOSS is the [Ubuntu Linux](https://www.ubuntu.com/) operation system.

 The big difference between free software and OSS is that the former must distribute updated versions under the same license as the original, whereas newer versions of OSS can be distributed under different licenses.
 FOSS combines the best of both worlds.